Mateus-Sousa93/Mateus-Sousa93/README.md

-### Hi!
+## Hi!
 I'm Mateus Cesar 👋

-** I'm a Brazilian student of Software Engineering, and I'm studying the MERN stack (MongoDB, Express, React, Node).
+####  i'm from brazil, and a software engineering student, after studying the mern stack and i'm a student for specialization in back end developer more specifically using the java language.
+If you have a question or suggestion, please contact me. and sorry for my english i'm still learning
 I'm still at the beginning of this journey as a developer, if you see something I can improve in my code I'll be grateful. 😁